top of page

 Therefore, if annexation were to take place, it would be as symbolic as is possible.
 Whether annexing Transnistria would regalvanise the Russian war effort in Odessa remains to be seen, however, it is likely not a high priority for the Kremlin.

 However, actioning military operations into Transnistria is likely not a high priority for the Russian government.
-Russia uses Transnistria as part of its coercive attempts to control and influence Moldova.
-Annexing Transnistria outright would lose that outlet of coercive control; rather, it is likely Putin will continue to use Transnistria as its proxy, to exert influence over Moldova, and strife its European integration and NATO aspirations.
+Russia uses Transnistria as part of its attempts to influence Moldova.
+Annexing Transnistria outright would lose that outlet of influence; rather, it is likely Putin will continue to use Transnistria to exert influence over Moldova, and strife its European integration and NATO aspirations.

 Nevertheless, it is imperative not to completely rule out military instigations in Transnistria.
 This is an objective increase in political tensions, with a propensity to increase.
 The variables depend upon the resolution decided by the Transnistrian Congress of Deputies, and then Putin and the Kremlin.